Using the Content Item Editor

 Let's have a more detailed look at all the available widgets here.

 Item details widget

 Workflow status widget

 This widget displays the item's current, previous, and future workflow statuses.
 It also displays who is responsible for them, if any, as well as deadlines, if any.
-The options that are available here will vary depending on user role and permissions.
+The options that are available here will vary depending on the viewing user's role and permissions.

-If you are responsible for at least one workflow status of a content item, a user can send you a message regarding the said item, in which case the message can be viewed from this widget.
+If you are responsible for at least one workflow status of a content item, users can message you about it through this widget.

 There are multiple ways to add comments.
-First is via the comments tab by clicking the Add new comment button.
+The first is via the comments tab by clicking the Add new comment button.
 You can mention other users by typing "@" followed by their name.

-The second way is by highlighting something in the text editor and clicking the insert comment icon from the context menu.
+The second way to add a comment is by highlighting some text in the text editor and clicking the insert comment icon from the context menu that will appear.

-Lastly, you can hover your mouse on the right edge of a field (like the title field) and the insert comment icon will appear.
+Lastly, you can hover your mouse over the right edge of a field (like the title field) and the insert comment icon will appear.

 Replying to Comments